SKB-CGN/ioBroker.energiefluss/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- added 3 more circles.
+Overall 4 are now possible and this will be the current maximum (all circles can be customized as well)
+- aligned the complete graphic to the left to save space on the height and right

 ### 0.8.6 (2022-08-17)
 - color of the label inside the circle can be changed
 - smoother animation on slower devices